Skanyi/terraform-projects/eks/README.md

 ### Setting up EKS

 1. Create a VPC where to deploy the cluster.
-For this I used the VPC module [https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest].
+For this I used the [VPC module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).

     ```
     module "vpc" {